Clarifying the law on sexual discrimination for employers

 To find out more about sexual orientation discrimination in the workplace, please see our page on LGBT discrimination.

-We help employers prevent sex discrimination in the workplace in a variety of ways, including writing or advising on the implementation of an equality and diversity policy and training managers in gender discrimination law.
+We help employers prevent sex discrimination in the workplace in a variety of ways, including writing or advising on the implementation of an equality and diversity policy and training managers in discrimination law.
 We offer advice on redundancy and Settlement Agreements in relation to sex discrimination claims.

 We can also advise on or manage an investigation, grievance or disciplinary procedure involving allegations of sex discrimination in the workplace (sometimes called sexual discrimination in the workplace) or represent you at an Employment Tribunal.